jonnyteronni/DVD_rental_store_project_postgreSQL/README.md

-# SQL project for Udacity "Programming for Data Science in Python" course
+# PostgreSQL project for Udacity "Programming for Data Science in Python" course

 Date created